-Member States have taken different (15)approaches to the protection of editorial independence, which has been challenged for many years across the Union.
+(15) Member States have taken different approaches to the protection of editorial independence, which has been challenged for many years across the Union.
 In particular, there is longstanding pressure on editorial decisions of media service providers in several Member States.
 Such interference represents an infringement of the rule of law and can be direct or indirect, from the State or other actors, Union and its institutions and agencies, including business representatives, public authorities, elected officials, government officials and politicians, for example to obtain a political advantage.
 Shareholders and other private parties who have a stake in media service providers may act in ways which go beyond the necessary balance between their own business freedom and freedom of expression, on the one hand, and editorial freedom of expression and the information rights of users, on the other hand, in pursuit of economic or other advantage.
-Moreover, recent trends in regulating the provision of media content.
+Moreover, recent trends in media distribution and consumption, including in particular in the online environment, have prompted Member States to consider laws aimed at regulating the provision of media content.
 Approaches taken by media service providers to guarantee editorial independence also vary.
 As a result of such interference and fragmentation of regulation and approaches, the conditions for the exercise of economic activities by media service providers and, ultimately, the quality of media services received by citizens and businesses are negatively affected in the internal market.
 It is thus necessary to put in place effective safeguards enabling the exercise of editorial freedom across the Union so that media service providers can independently produce and distribute their content across borders and service recipients can receive such content.